News Flash: Wednesday Top Stories

-CHICAGO (WLS) -- ABC7's Terrell Brown takes a look at your top stories for Wednesday.
+CHICAGO (WLS) -- ABC7's Terrell Brown has your top stories for Wednesday, Sept 4.

 For more Trending Topics content follow ABC7 Chicago on social media.